N-body self-consistent stars-halo modeling of the Fornax dwarf galaxy: Introduction

+The non self-consistent (stars in the field of DM) spherical Jeans equation approaches were employed taking into account velocity anisotropy for Fornax by~\citet{Gilmore2007,Penarrubia2008,Strigari,W09ApJ,Salucci2012,Read2019}.
+Axisymmetric models were constructed by~\citet{HC12,H16}.
+The DF-based modeling for the stellar component in the field of a parametrized spherical DM potential for Fornax dSph galaxy was done by~\citet{Wu2007} and~\citet{Amorisco}.
+But all these models are not self-consistent in contrast to the method of~\citet{KD95} who iteratively solved the Poisson equation taking into account the stellar and DM DFs in the common gravitational potential.
+Their method is realized in the framework of the GalactICS Software.

+Several methods based on the action-based distribution functions have been developed~\citep[for a review see][models for globular clusters]{Sanders16,Jeffreson17}.
+The implementation for the Fornax galaxy was done by~\citet{Pascale}, but their models were spherically symmetric.

+Schwarzschild's modeling~\citep{Schwarzschild,Richstone} was applied to Fornax, Sculptor, Carina and Sextans dSph galaxies by~\citet{BreddelsHelmi13}.
+The non-spherical light distribution in the spherical DM field was taken into account by~\citet{JG12}.
+The spherically symmetric Schwarzschild model of the Fornax dSph galaxy was recently done by~\citet{Kowalczyk19}.
+In this work, we perform two kinds of self-consistent stellar-halo modelings of the Fornax dSph, which are the DF-based one constructed by~\citet{KD95} and the orbit-based one coded within the AGAMA framework~\citep{Vasiliev2018} without assumptions on spherical symmetry.
+To this end, we utilize the results of the dark matter structures in the Fornax galaxy analyzed by~\citet{HC12} and~\citet{H16}.
+In order to trace the N-body dynamical evolution of our models and to check their self-consistency and stability, we used the code by~\citet{Den} named falcON.

-The investigation of the Milky Way dSphs was done by~\citet{Lin,Kleyna,Tolstoy2004,Gilmore2007,Penarrubia2008,Strigari,W09AJ,Salucci2012}, and also by~\citet{HC12}.
-We choose to extend the research of the dSph galaxies performed by~\citet{H16} and to trace the evolution of their models.
-The main purpose of this paper is to check if there is a self-consistent and stable N-body model of a dSph galaxy, satisfying its observational data.
-We shall find the set of parameters like visible and DM masses, characteristic radii, the radial behavior of the DM profile near the center and at the periphery that makes the modeled dynamical characteristics satisfying the observed ones, such as the velocity dispersion profile.
-We will perform our investigations in the framework of the standard CDM model.
-The construction of a feasible evolutionary stable galaxy model is important for finding constrains on possible DM candidates as is shown by \citet{Gonzalez-Morales} and \citet{Safarzadeh}.
+In this work, we shall find the set of parameters like visible and DM masses, characteristic radii, the radial behaviour of the DM profile near the center and at the periphery.
+Our goal is to make the modeled dynamical characteristics satisfy the observed ones, such as the velocity dispersion profile.
+We will perform our investigation in the framework of the standard CDM model.
+The construction of a feasible evolutionary stable galaxy model is important to find constrains on possible DM candidates as is shown by~\citet{Gonzalez-Morales} and \citet{Safarzadeh}.

-The difference of our modeling from the approach of \citet{Milosavljevic}, \citet{Okayasu} and \citet{H17} is that we do not perform the cosmological simulations like \citet{Ishiyama2013} or \citet{Ishiyama2016} but follow the numerical evolution of the system alone starting from the model approximately satisfying the observed galaxy parameters.

-To start our investigation we choose the Fornax dSph galaxy.
-The crucial question for the standard CDM model is the behavior of central profiles of the DM haloes, the core-cusp problem.
-Among the dSph galaxies studied by~\citet{H16} we choose the most ``core-like'' DM profile galaxy in order to test this profile in zero-order approximation.
-This DM density profile behaves like $\rho\propto r^{\alpha}$, where $\alpha = -0.22_{-0.22}^{+0.14}$.
-This value of the $\alpha$-parameter is the nearest to the zero (i.e. the cored profile) among the set of galaxies considered by \citet{H16}.